-Note that Bfree only contains 13% sweet potato flour and the recipe contains much more%.
+Note that Bfree only contains 13% sweet potato flour and this recipe contains much more.
 I can only assume that they use both white and sweet potato flour because sweet potato flour is more expensive.
 You can use either or both.

 Links You May Need: